• Skip to main content

 Tips for Follow-Up

 After you ask students to complete the mid-course survey, it is important to respond to the formative feedback that you receive from students; we suggest that instructors respond by the end of the next week.
-Carefully consider what students say and look for themes that you can categorize their suggestions into for follow-up, such as:
+Carefully consider what students say and look for themes that you can categorize their suggestions into for follow-up, such as the following:

 Talk to your instructional designer about creating a mid-course survey today!